 This post may contain affiliate links.

 Canning apple butter is something I look forward to every year.
 I love apple butter!
 I have seen lots of recipes for making it in the crock pot so I thought I would give that a try this year.
 In this recipe you make the apple butter in the crock pot!
-It is really easy!
+Crock pot apple butter is really easy to make!

 Really, the only drawback of making apple butter in the crock pot is that you can only make small batches at a time.
 My crock pot will make approximately 4 pints of apple butter at one time.
 If that is all you are looking to make, then this method will be perfect for you.

 - 1 tbsp. lemon juice

 As I stated above, one crock pot will make approximately 4 pints or 8 half-pints of apple butter.
 I didn’t say how many apples to use because I didn’t count or measure mine.
 I had a big box of apples and just started peeling.